Opentrons/opentrons/api/README.rst

 Updating A Robot
 ----------------

-Since the API server runs on a robot, we need to have easy ways of getting newly-built wheels to the robot and interacting with it in general.
+Since the library is installed on a robot, we need to have easy ways of getting newly-built wheels to the robot.
 This is provided by the ``push-api`` target of the top-level makefile.
-To send an API to the robot, navigate to the top-level ``opentrons`` directory and run ``make push-api host=<robot ip>``.
+To send a library to the robot, navigate to the top-level ``opentrons`` directory and run ``make push-api host=<robot ip>``.
 If you forget the ``host=`` part, the makefile will look for a robot connected via USB.
 Note that the update facility relies on the `update-server <https://github.com/Opentrons/opentrons/tree/edge/update-server>`_ running.

-The top level makefile (and the API makefile) also have a target called ``term``, which will give you an SSH terminal in the robot.
+The top level makefile (and the library makefile) also have a target called ``term``, which will give you an SSH terminal in the robot.
 This is just a light skin over invoking SSH with some options that make it more tolerant about frequently-changing IP addresses.
 It also takes an argument: ``make term host=<robot ip>`` connects to a specific ip, and if you don’t specify ``host=`` the makefile will look for a robot connected via USB.
 Unlike ``push-api``, this command only needs the robot to be booted to function.

 Tests and Linting